Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

        assert_eq!(state, PiggyBankState::Intact, "Piggy bank state should still be intact.");
    }

-Again we should verify everything compiles and the tests succeeds using ``cargo test``.
+Again you should verify everything compiles and the tests succeeds using ``cargo test``.

-Next we could add a test, checking that inserting into a piggy bank with state ``Smashed`` results in an error, but we have been through everything needed to do this, and we therefore leave as an exercise for the reader.
+Next you could add a test to check that inserting into a piggy bank with state ``Smashed`` results in an error.
+You have been through everything needed to do this, and can do this exercise on your own.

 Test smashing a piggy bank
 ==========================

-Testing ``piggy_smash`` will follow the same pattern, but this time we will need to populate the context, since this function uses the context for getting the contract owner, the sender of the message triggering the function and the balance of contract.
+Testing ``piggy_smash`` will follow the same pattern, but this time you will need to populate the context since this function uses the context for getting the contract owner, the sender of the message triggering the function, and the balance of contract.

-If we just supply the function with an empty context it will fail, so instead we define the context as mutable:
+If you only supply the function with an empty context it will fail, so instead define the context as mutable:

 .. code-block:: rust

    let mut ctx = ReceiveContextTest::empty();

-We create an |AccountAddress|_ to represent the owner and use the setter
+Create an |AccountAddress|_ to represent the owner and use the setter
 |set_owner| implemented on |ReceiveContextTest|_:

 .. code-block:: rust